AlexNik/QtWebApp/README.txt

 Demo2 shows how to link against the shared library.
 Build the project QtWebApp to generate the shared library.

+Demo3 shows how to check headers before the reading request body.
+Build the project QtWebApp to generate the shared library.

 Stefan Frings
 http://stefanfrings.de